A perfect definition of intimacy – Benjamin Moore Wrought Iron is a great dark-toned paint color with deep grey and blue undertones.

 With an LRV of 6.89, this color shares almost the same dark similarities.
 However, this paint color has deep blue undertones that can be observed in bright sunlight.

-So, if you are looking for options that are more blue than black, Cheating heart would make a great option here.
+So, if you are looking for options that are more blue than black, CH would make a great option here.
+Read my full review on Cheating Heart here!

 This classic and sophisticated shade is one of my favorites – so, you can absolutely use this paint color in your homes.